(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 Your outline should encompass your paper, as you envision it, from start to finish.
 With this outline ready, you should be in a position to start filling it in, using the headings to organize your notes, and start writing up each section.

-Research Paper: Participants should not feel confined to using only academic sources, only disciplinary sources, and only items in print—not only, not mostly, or even not at all.
+In general, participants should not feel confined to using only academic sources, only disciplinary sources, and only items in print.
 An enormous wealth of papers, essays, and reports are available online, many from credible authorities and from excellent institutional, professional, and journalistic sites.
-In addition, many of those materials are authored by key actors in the very events that we discuss.
+In addition, many of those materials are authored by key actors in the very events that we discuss—and unless a paper is intended to be theoretical in nature, this seminar places emphasis on the use of primary sources.

-It is not expected that seminar participants, at this stage in their careers, will be producing “original” research that reveals what no one else knew about, or conceived.
-On the other hand, try not to just restate what has already been said abundantly.
 The aim should be for a sustained, in-depth examination of a given topic area, backed up by comprehensive reading of analysis, commentaries, and official documents where these are available.
-Also, you should focus first on using primary documents (published interviews, government papers, speeches, UN statistics, the websites of key actors—are just some examples).
+Also, you should focus first on using primary documents (published interviews, government papers, speeches, UN statistics, the websites of key actors—are just some examples), unless your paper is a theoretical treatment (in which case you must read the key theoretical works of relevance).

 Otherwise, researchers should aim for a good sample of sources: newspaper articles, websites of the organizations or associations concerned, whitepapers, critical commentaries, and academic articles or book chapters.
 In no case should a researcher work with only one book.
 While there is no “magic number” of sources one should be citing in one’s essay, it is expected that on average the more advanced papers will be using the equivalent of between 10 and 25 substantial sources, beyond assigned readings (which may be included).
 Your sources can also include YouTube or other videos.